Tylerdevries/Portfolio-P1/README.md

 This section is used to display companies the business may have worked with in the past to give the customer/ user a understanding as to the quality they may expect from TDV

 I used companies that would immediately be familiar to the user.

-This section is where I first used a CSS wave effect created through createwaves.io.
-I used this effect at the top and bottom of this section to create a nice effect and divison between the sections of the site.

 ![5151515151](https://user-images.githubusercontent.com/93283135/147097196-33e5180b-9c39-406d-be77-d79ad09c0f58.PNG)